 Octal Planck Voltage (example)

 When I made my octal dice, people kept asking me what game they were for, and I soon got sick of having to answer 'none'.
-So I made a (dodgy) Fantasy Role-Playing Game system to go with them (release pending me finishing, play-testing, then probably having to completely re-write it!).
-The game works in octal and uses octal-planck-units, though only units for length and weight* are needed in the game's base form.
-Below is adapted from one of the rule-book appendicies detailing how to create new Octal Planck Units for extending the game into areas where such might be useful.
+So I made a (dodgy) Fantasy Role-Playing Game system to go with them (play-testing pending, then I'll probably have to completely re-write it!).
+The game works in octal and uses octal-Planck-units, though only units for length and weight* are needed in the game's base form.
+Below is adapted from one of the rule-book appendices detailing how to create new Octal Planck Units for extending the game into areas where such might be useful.

 Electronics is my professional field, so I went just a bit overboard below (but it was fun)!: